Did you ever wonder what it would be like to make money from your crafts? In this article, I will show you how to sell art online in 5 easy steps.

 Have you heard of Michael Jordan?

-Michael is considered to be one of the greatest basketball players of all time.
+Michael is considered one of the greatest basketball players of all time.

 No one will ever talk about his struggles.
 No one mentions how many hours he spent on the court practicing his skills.
 They only remember his fame.